 1. Gulmarg

-At an elevation of 8,957 feet (2,730 meters) above sea level, it is one of the most popular skiing destinations in India.
+At an elevation of 8,957 feet (2,730 meters) above sea level, it is one of India's most popular skiing destinations.

-It's a place where the divinity of temples and shrines fill the air with spirituality, and adventurous skiers and snowboarders challenge Himalayan ridges filled with powdery snow.
+It's a place where the divinity of temples and shrines fills the air with spirituality, and adventurous skiers and snowboarders challenge Himalayan ridges filled with powdery snow.

 Gulmarg should be the first of your places to visit this summer as it hosts the world's second-longest cable car project and India's highest 18-hole golf course at 8,694 feet (2,650 meters).

-With an average temperature between 41 to 59 F (5 to 15 C) in the summer it offers a refuge for travelers trying to get away from the heat.
+With an average temperature between 41 and 59 F (5 to 15 C) in the summer, it offers a refuge for travelers trying to escape the heat.

-The most common official languages spoken include Kashmiri, Urdu, Hindi, Dogri, and English.
+The most common official languages are Kashmiri, Urdu, Hindi, Dogri, and English.

 Top places to visit near Gulmarg: